tfassbender/LegendOfAsamnir/README.md

 ### Activating Cutscenes

 Cutscenes are usually started by a [Global Event](#global-events), that's type is set to `START_CUTSCENE`.
 The global event has to be configured to be activated when the cutscene is meant to be started.
-A cutscene that is configured to be started when the player touches an event object on the map is configured in the [globalListenedEvents.json](core/assets/config/events/globalListenedEvents.json) config file:
+A cutscene that is configured to be started when the player touches an event object on the map is configured in the [demo.json](core/assets/config/events/global/demo.json) config file (that is a config file for global listened events, which is referenced from the main config file [globalListenedEvents.json](core/assets/config/events/globalListenedEvents.json)):

 ```javascript
 {